DETAILED ACTION

 DeHaven teaches analyzing genetic data [0031; 0039] and performing statistical comparisons of biochemical data [0044], which reads on data generated by a technique that allows identification, delineation, and counting of separate genes.

 Regarding claims 47-50, DeHaven in view of Ma teaches the system of claim 38 as described above.
-Claim 47 further adds that nodes in the network each represents a respective microbe, and wherein the processor is further configured to, in response to receiving interactive input, performing taxonomic restructuring of the network by applied condition.
+Claim 47 further adds that nodes in the network each represents a respective microbe, and wherein the processor is further configured to, in response to receiving interactive input, perform taxonomic restructuring of the network based on an applied condition.
 Claim 48 further adds, in response to receiving interactive input, performing said taxonomic restructuring providing identification of conditions to selectively increase or decrease relative abundance of selected organisms in the microbiome.
 Claim 49 further adds, in response to receiving interactive input, performing said taxonomic restructuring providing identification of conditions that maximize commensal-istic conditions that benefit a host of the sample or minimize competition that causes conditions detrimental to the host.
 Claim 50 further adds that nodes in the network each represents a respective microbe and, in response to receiving interactive input, performing network restructuring of the network.

 DeHaven teaches that users may examine relationship between various -omics data types and between biological experiments by rank-ordering metabolic pathways maps using an enrichment fold change calculation, and bipartite networks connecting a node representing an experiment or statistical comparison to nodes representing either (1) biochemicals, (2) metabolic pathway maps, (3) pathway ontologies, or (4) keyword ontologies [0058], which is considered to read on restructuring a network based on an applied condition as in claim 47 and claim 50.